daniele77/cli/README.md

 You can find some examples in the directory "examples".
 Each .cpp file corresponds to an executable.
-You can compile each example by including cli and boost header files and linking boost system (and pthread on linux).
+You can compile each example by including cli (and optionally asio/boost header files) and linking pthread on linux (and optionally boost system).

 To compile the examples using cmake, use: